woodcox/11ty-solid-base/README.md

  ~~~

 ## Environment variables
-The `pathPrefix` npm script argument from 11ty is passed through as an environment variable using [esbuild's define api](https://esbuild.github.io/api/#define).
+The `pathPrefix` npm script argument from 11ty (`--pathprefix=form-2-pdf",
+`) is passed through as an environment variable (along with all the npm script arguments) using [esbuild's define api](https://esbuild.github.io/api/#define).
 You can add other environment variables by adding them to the defineEnv const in the `config/build/esbuild.js` script.

 ~~~js
 const defineEnv = {